ryanawal12/cse15l-lab-reports/lab-report-3.md

 Thus, we can see that this command has parsed through all the files in the directory ``./technical/government/Media`` and returned the file name and the lines which contain instances of the phrase "Legal Aid"

+WORKING:

-Thus, through these two examples of using the command ``grep -r`` in different directories in ``./technical``, I am more clear about its use --> It prints the searched pattern in the given directory recursively in all the files [Source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).
+Thus, through these two examples of using the command ``grep -r`` in different directories in ``./technical``, I am more clear about its use that it prints the searched pattern in the given directory recursively in all the files [(source)](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).
 It is a powerful search tool that can be used for the following purposes:
 * Searching for specific content in web pages - If you are working on a web development project and need to search for a specific piece of content in a large set of web pages.
 * Searching for source code - If working on a large software development project, ``grep -r`` can be used to search for all instances of a particular function or variable in the project directory and subdirectories.

-We have explored one use of ``grep``.
-Onto the next.
+**We have explored one use of ``grep``.
+Onto the next.**

 ## **USE 2: TO DISPLAY THE COUNT OF NUMBER OF MATCHES OF A GIVEN PATTERN/STRING ``(grep -c)``**